Radio jamming in Korea: Radio jamming in North Korea

 Due to electricity shortages in North Korea, radio jamming activities are not consistent and are sometimes interrupted by power failures.

-A group by the name of Free North Korea Radio conducts numerous activities that focus on providing radio broadcasts to North Koreans.
+A group named Free North Korea Radio conducts numerous activities that focus on providing radio broadcasts to North Koreans.
 The broadcasts often include instructions on methods to leave the country and the group has contact with underground reporters within North Korea.
 The group primarily consists of numerous North Korean refugees and defectors.

 In late September 2017, the BBC World Service launched shortwave broadcasts in Korean aimed at the Korean Peninsula from its transmitters in Taiwan and Tashkent, which North Korea quickly began jamming.